foxBMS/foxBMS-documentation/doc/sphinx/getting_started/foxconda/foxconda.rst

 will be stored.
 First, the ``foxBMS workspaces directory`` must be clicked on to select the folder that was created, under which all the new |foxbms| projects will be placed.

+Click on the button ``Add from git``.
+In the dialog, if it is not already the case, specify https://github.com/foxBMS/foxBMS-setup as the GIT repository.
+Enter the wanted project name.
+In the main window, click on the project name to select it.
+Then click on ``Initialize project``.
+This will fetch the sources on GitHub, put them in the workspace directory and generate the documentation.
+During this process, some terminal windows may open and close automatically.
+This is normal.

-The existing source tree directory generated in the previous section can be added.
+An existing source tree directory like the one generated in the previous section can also be added.
 The button ``Add from existing directory`` must be used.
 The folder will not be copied to the workspace directory.
 It will only be linked to the list of available directories.